akoscomp/docker-mail-relay/README.md

 * `EXT_RELAY_PORT=25`: External relay TCP port
 * `SMTP_LOGIN=`: Login to connect to the external relay (required, otherwise the container fails to start)
 * `SMTP_PASSWORD=`: Password to connect to the external relay (required, otherwise the container fails to start)
-* `USE_TLS=`: Whether the external relay requires TLS.
-Might be "yes" or "no".
-Default: no.
 * `TLS_VERIFY=`: Trust level for checking the remote side cert. (none, may, encrypt, dane, dane-only, fingerprint, verify, secure).
 Default: may.
 * `INBOUND_TLS=`: Whether the Postfix supports TLS on inbound connections.
 Might be "yes" or "no".
 Default: yes.
 * `RAW_CONFIG=`: Possiblity to add raw postfix configuration parameters, use with care.